Samplasion/blog/_posts/2017-11-05-update-your-enctitlekeys-with-an-homebrew.md

 ---
-title: Update your encTitleKeys with an homebrew
+title: "Update your encTitleKeys with an homebrew"
 slug: update-your-enctitlekeys-with-an-homebrew
 comment_id: 5d93b51a97132a02c4355734
 date: 2017-11-05T20:44:00.000Z
-excerpt: In this post, we'll take a look to a way to update the title keys for freeShop.
+excerpt: "In this post, we'll take a look to a way to update the title keys for freeShop."
-header_image: null
+header_image: "null"
 tags:
  - "Nintendo"
  - "Updates"